Upperclass Residential Learning Communities

-- If selected, confirm your participation by February 18, 2018 (all applicants will receive notice of acceptance via email by February 14, 2018).
+- If selected, confirm your participation by noon on February 16, 2018 (all applicants will receive notice of acceptance via email by February 14, 2018).

 - Select your room and roommate during assigned times during the week of either February 19 or 26, 2018.

 Optional information sessions will be offered at 7pm on February 5th (Monday) and February 6th (Tuesday) in Collegiate Hall in Redington for students with additional questions or for those who wish to meet others applying to participate in an RLC.